Addiction and Lifestyles in Contemporary Europe Reframing Addictions Project (ALICE RAP)

 Web Address: http://findings.org.uk/

-Provides new research and its implications for drug and alcohol interventions.
+Provides summaries of recent and new research with implications for drug and alcohol interventions and treatments

 Organisation: Drug Science